Child Support Attorney in Texas

 Child support is money paid to support a child, including providing the child with food, clothing, shelter, medical care, dental care, and education.
 The goal of child support is to ensure that the child is receiving the financial support necessary to meet their needs of the child.
 Texas law requires both legal parents to financially support their children’s necessary expenses even after a divorce.

 While all parties involved can usually agree that it’s necessary and responsible to provide child support, disputes often arise concerning the payment amount.
 Disputes such as these are especially common for spouses with high incomes or significant estates.
-A Texas child support lawyer from Goranson Bain Ausley can help guide you through these high-conflict situations with sound and strategic advice.
+Our attorneys guide clients through these high-conflict situations with sound and strategic advice.

 Child Support Options